agalue/OpenNMS-FHIR/README.md

 2020-05-03T14:52:23,966 | WARN  | kafka-consumer-48 | AbstractAdapter                  | 312 - org.opennms.features.telemetry.protocols.adapters - 26.1.0.SNAPSHOT | Unable to determine collection agent from location=Docker and address=192.168.0.16
 ```

-Rhen export an environment variable called `APPLE_WATCH_IP` and do the following:
+Then export an environment variable called `APPLE_WATCH_IP` and do the following:

 ```bash
 LOCATION=Durham